for more information regarding free edits in exchange for volunteering at least four hours in your own community, click here.

-General Consulting – Have questions about the process?
+General Consulting – Looking to start a publishing company?
+Have questions about the process?
 Need to make sense of all the insider language?
 Want to talk about the intricacies of the publishing world?
 Curious about implementing social media to build your brand?
 I’ve spent almost two decades having to understand all angles of the industry and can help you make sense of it.
 Let’s talk.

 No Residency, Non-Accredited MFA Program – Want the wholly encompassing experience of an MFA program but don’t have $30,000?
 I’ve got an option for you targeted towards your inner writer and your inner adventurer.
 Here’s how it goes–we’ll talk for a few weeks on the phone, I’ll learn about your project and your goals.
 And then I’ll build a road trip based on what I think would best serve you.
 We’ll travel together, stopping to visit noteworthy people and places in America to help you better realize your story and your writing purpose.
 When I drop you off, you’ll go work on your project.
 You can send me your work as you are writing and I’ll be there to discuss it from Word One until The End.
 You get all the best parts of the MFA experience on a hyper-personalized and more economical basis.

 “Ben LeRoy is that rarest of things–an editor who understands his writers’ intentions even better than they do–which means he isn’t just an editor but an accomplice, a facilitator, and, at times, a magician.
 Working with Ben not only made SMALL TREASONS a better book; it made me a better writer.
 His editorial guidance has been–and remains–one of the treasures of my writing life.”